UMNLibraries/doimeta2es/README.md

 `ELASTICSEARCH_URL`          | `http://localhost:9200/` | Full URL of the Elasticsearch service to connect to

 ## Development
+Copy `.env.example` to `.env` and modify your Elasticsearch URL if needed
 ```
 $ bundle install
 $ bundle exec rake test